Celebrating National Tree Week

 Nant Gwernol Forest Walks

-A short drive from the Trefeddian takes you into Abergynolwyn, from here you can access 3 walks through the unspoilt woodlands of the forestry where you can see something of the former slate mining activity in the area.
-There are two shorter walks at one mile each or a longer three mile walk.
-The cascade trail is the yellow route and crosses the footbridge by the station and ascends the valley close to the river.
-Further down the river, another bridge is crossed to bring you back along the other side before descending steeply down the Allwyllt incline back to the station.
+A short drive from the Trefeddian takes you into Abergynolwyn.
+From here, you can access three walks through the unspoilt woodlands of the forestry, and you'll see something of the former slate mining activity in the area.
+There are two shorter walks at one mile each or a longer three-mile walk.
+The cascade trail (the yellow route) crosses the footbridge by the station and ascends the valley close to the river.
+Further down, cross another bridge to go back along the other side before steeply descending the Allwyllt incline towards the station.

-The red trail is also around the one mile mark.
-From Nant Gwernol station this route climbs close the Allwyllt incline by a zigzag path before descending to Abergynolwyn Station.
-Finally, the Quarryman Trail is the blue path and is longer at around three miles.
-This walk explores the old mine workings of Bryn Eglwys Quarry.
+The red trail is also around the one-mile mark.
+From Nant Gwernol station, this route climbs the Allwyllt incline by a zigzag path before descending to Abergynolwyn station.
+Finally, the Quarryman Trail (the blue path) is around three miles long and explores the old mine workings of Bryn Eglwys Quarry.
 It follows the river before climbing out of the woods, through the old quarry, past mill workings and descending along the old tramway and steep Allwyllt incline back to the station.

-The starting point of the Nant Gwernol walks in Abergynolwyn, is the station at the end of the line on the Talyllyn narrow gauge railway on its route from Tywyn through the Fathew valley to Abergynolwyn, so a train ride and walk can be combined.
+The starting point of the Nant Gwernol walks is the station at the end of the line on the Talyllyn narrow gauge railway on its route from Tywyn, through the Fathew valley to Abergynolwyn, so a train ride and walk can be combined.

-For more information about National Tree Week, what’s on and events visit
+For more information about National Tree Week, what’s on and events, visit the link below.

 Tree Week 2024